 - Plasma Gasification

 Extensive use of new or unnecessary products is the root cause of unchecked waste formation.
 The rapid population growth makes it imperative to use secondhand products or judiciously use the existing ones because if not, there is a potential risk of people succumbing to the ill effects of toxic waste.
-Disposing of the wastes will also assume a formidable shape.
-A conscious decision should be made at the personal and professional level to judiciously curb the menacing growth of waste.
+Disposing of the waste will also assume a formidable shape.
+A conscious decision should be made at the personal and professional levels to judiciously curb the menacing growth of waste.